rjimeno/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='network'>Networking Questions:</a>

 * What is localhost and why would ```ping localhost``` fail?

+    * One possibility is: the local host interface (lo) is down.
+To fix that,
+     try: `ip link set lo up`.

+    * Another posibility is: The TCP/IP stack is ignoring all ICMP Echo requests.
+To fix it, try: `echo "0" > /proc/sys/net/ipv4/icmp_echo_ignore_all`

 * What is the similarity between "ping" & "traceroute" ?
 How is traceroute able to find the hops.

+    * Both Ping and Traceroute utilities use ICMP for their purposes.
+    Traceroute controls the Time To Live (TTL) or hop-pimit value in a ICMP datagram and looks for for time-exceeded-in-transit and destination-unreachable responses, to identify gateways on a path.

+    * I vaguely remember that Traceroute also uses the "record route" feature of IP to construct its response, but I can't recall enough details.

 * What is the command used to show all open ports and/or socket connections on a machine?

+    `netstat -tulpn` or equivalently `ss -lpn`.

 * Is 300.168.0.123 a valid IPv4 address?

+    * No: The left-most number can't be represented by an 8-bit byte.

 * Which IP ranges/subnets are "private" or "non-routable" (RFC 1918)?

+    * 10.0.0.0 / 8 (i.e., to 10.255.255.255)
+    * 172.16.0.0 / 12 (i.e., to 172.31.255.255)
+    * 192.168.0.0 / 16 (i.e., to 192.168.255.255)

 * What is a VLAN?

+    * It is a Virtual Local Area Network.
+A VLAN grpups devices in a broadcast domain (logical grouping, that is; as opposed to physical grouping).
+VLANs can be used to improve congestion, scalability and security while simplifying network management and, to some extent, network architecture design.

 * What is ARP and what is it used for?

+    Address Resolution Protocol.
+It is used to map or associate addresses in the Media Access Control (MAC) or Logical Link layer to IP addresses in the Network layer.

 * What is the difference between TCP and UDP?
 * What is the purpose of a default gateway?
 * What is command used to show the routing table on a Linux box?